-Vehicle.FACTOR (deleted since 2010 Vehicle data file)
+Vehicle.FACTOR (discontinued in Vehicle data file in 2010)

-Attribute Labels GES
+Attribute Labels 1988-2009

 None 0

 Tires 1

 Brake System 2

 Steering 3

 Suspension 4

 Power Train 5

 Exhaust System 6

 Head lights 7

 Signal lights 8

 Other lights 9

 Wipers 10

 Wheels 11

 Mirrors 12

 Driver seating and control 13

 Windows/Windshield

 Body, doors 14

 Trailer Hitch 15

 Truck Coupling/Trailer hitch/Safety chains

 Safety Systems

 Hit and Run Vehicle 50

 Vehicle Contributing Factors - No Details 97

 Other 98

 Not Reported

 Unknown 99

-All records from GES.Factor are used.
-If there are no records, then the value 00 is assigned.
+Prior to 2002, this value is data entered.
+From 2002 to 2009, Vehicle.FACTOR is rolled up from the Factor data file which allows multiple factors for a vehicle to be recorded.
+All records from the Factor data file are used.
+For all years the value is assigned using the following process: If there are no records, then the code 0 is assigned.
 If there is a single record, then the SAS code for that record is assigned.
 If there are multiple records, then the minimum SAS code of all the records is assigned.